kerosene5/flight-analytics-lakehouse/README.md

 ![Records](https://img.shields.io/badge/records-30M%2B-brightgreen)
 ![Status](https://img.shields.io/badge/status-in%20progress-orange)

 End-to-end data engineering and analytics project for building a cloud-based flight performance lakehouse on Microsoft Azure.
-The project uses the Kaggle **Flight Status Prediction** dataset and follows a medallion architecture from raw ingestion to curated analytical outputs for Tableau dashboards.
+The project uses the Kaggle **Flight Status Prediction** dataset (30,000,000 Rows, 119 Columns) and follows a medallion architecture from raw ingestion to curated analytical outputs for Tableau dashboards.

 The goal is to learn and demonstrate both sides of the workflow: reliable data engineering in Azure and practical data analysis through business KPIs.